rokmc756/Incus/README.md

 ## Prerequisite
 MacOS or Linux should have installed ansible as ansible host.
-Supported OS for ansible target host should be prepared with package repository configured such as yum, dnf and apt
+Supported OS for ansible target host should be prepared with package repository configured such as yum, dnf and apt At least a Normal User which has Sudo Privileges
+Root User should have Password ans Allow access with Password login via SSH

 ## Prepare ansible host to run GPFarmer
 * MacOS